 The Supervisory Board of MLP SE has set up committees in order to improve the effectiveness of its work.
-The Personnel Committee prepares the resolutions on HR issues concerning Executive Board members with the company.
-The Audit Committee is responsible for auditing the accounting processes, risk management issues and the auditing system itself, as well as ensuring the independence of the auditors, awarding the audit contract to the auditors and determining the focal points of the audits and agreements on fees.
+The Personnel Committee prepares the resolutions on HR issues concerning Executive Board members within the company.
+The Audit Committee is responsible for auditing the accounting processes, risk management issues and the auditing system itself, as well as ensuring the independence of the auditors, awarding the audit contract to the auditors, determining the focal points of the audits and agreements on fees.
 The Committee also discusses the annual financial statements, the consolidated financial statements and the management reports of MLP SE and the MLP Group and submits a recommendation for resolution to the Supervisory Board.
-In the financial year 2016, the Supervisory Board of MLP AG already intensively dealt with the new legislation of EU Directive 2014/56/EU regarding account auditing, as well as Germany's audit reform legislation (AReG).
-It adapted procedures to the new legal regulations, so that the stipulations of both the Directive and Germany's audit reform legislation (AReG) can be met.
 The Supervisory Board has also formed a Nomination Committee, composed exclusively of shareholder representatives, that proposes suitable Supervisory Board candidates for recommendation to the Annual General Meeting and addresses the requirements that these candidates must meet.
-The members of the Personnel Committee are Ms. Tina Müller, Dr. Peter Lütke-Bornefeld (Chairman of the Personnel Committee) and Mr. Burkhard Schlingermann.
-The Audit Committee comprises Dr. Claus-Michael Dill (Chairman of the Audit Committee), Dr. h.c.
-Manfred
+The members of the Personnel Committee are Ms. Tina Müller, Dr. Peter Lütke-Bornefeld (Chairman of the Personnel Committee), Matthias Lautenschläger and Burkhard Schlingermann.
+The Audit Committee comprises Dr. Claus-Michael Dill (Chairman of the Audit Committee), Matthias Lautenschläger, Dr. Peter Lütke-Bornefeld and Alexander Beer.
+The Nomination Committee comprises Ms. Tina Müller, Dr. Peter Lütke-Bornefeld (Chairman of the Nomination Committee), Matthias Lautenschläger and Dr. Claus-Michael Dill.